cometapp/engine/content/article3/main.md

 ![42_baby_ex](42_baby_ex.PNG)*Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*

 The best R-FCNs have reached mAP scores of 83.6% for the 2007 PASCAL VOC test dataset and 82.0%, they have been trained with the 2007, 2012 PASCAL VOC datasets and the COCO dataset.
-On the 2015 COCO challenge, they have had a score of 53.2% for an IoU = 0.5 and a score of 31.5% for the official mAP metric.
+Over the developer test dataset of the 2015 COCO challenge, they have had a score of 53.2% for an IoU = 0.5 and a score of 31.5% for the official mAP metric.
 The authors noticed that the R-FCN is 2.5-20 times faster than the Faster R-CNN conterpart.

 ## You Only Look Once (YOLO)
 The YOLO model developped by [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf) directely predict bounding boxes and class probabilities with a single network and a single evaluation.
 The simplicity of the YOLO model allow a high frequence of computation to realize real-time predictions.